 April 30, 2012

 SGD sends out its quarterly newsletter to colleagues designated as contacts in SGD.
-An HTML version of the newsletter is available.
+This Spring 2012 newsletter is also available online.
 If you would like to receive this letter in the future please use the Colleague Submission/Update form to let us know.

 April 24, 2012